-The Clarkes share their home with a wayward Guinea Pig named Flotsam and a dog named Jack (he can be seen lounging under the clinic's front desk most days!).
+The Clarkes share their home with a dog named Jack (he can be seen lounging under the clinic's front desk most days!).
 They also have two children - a son who lives in Seattle, and a daughter who is an oncological pharmacist in Augusta, GA.

 She lives in Chickamauga with her husband, daughter, and son.
 They have a Dachshund named Rose (who loves to visit the clinic whenever possible), a Shih Tzu named Jake, and a flock of chickens.
 Colby enjoys yoga, gardening, being outdoors, and working on projects around the house.